kevintruong/til/Networking,-Part-4:-Building-a-simple-TCP-Server.md

 ## What is the purpose of calling `socket`?

 To create a endpoint for networking communication.
 A new socket by itself is not particularly useful; though we've specified either a packet or stream-based connections it is not bound to a particular network interface or port.
-Instead socket returns a network descriptor that can be used with later calls to bind,listen and accept.
+Instead socket returns a network descriptor that can be used with later calls to bind, listen and accept.

 ## What is the purpose of calling `bind`?